globallightingdata/website/docs/geometry/types/parametric-bollard-side.md

 ![Bollard Side](/img/docs/geometry/parametric/bollard-side.webp)

-Bollard Side is a Cube-shaped bollard with a square-shaped luminous surface aligned to C0 direction.
-The parameter height will set the height of the head, whereas the total height will affect the size of the entire model.
+`BollardSide` is a Cube-shaped bollard with a square-shaped luminous surface aligned to C0 direction.

+- The parameter `Height` will set the height of the head, whereas the `TotalHeight` will affect the size of the entire model.
-The default setting shall be one luminous surface aligned to C0.
-The default distance of the luminous surface is 2% of the height measured from the upper edge.
+- The default setting is one luminous surface aligned to C0.
+- The default distance of the luminous surface is 2% of the height measured from the upper edge.

-There is only one luminous surfaces.
+- There is only one luminous surface.

 | Parameter      | Type | Explanation |
 | -------------- | :--: | :---------: |